OCTOBER 2021 agm report

 BroomPower community hydro officially began generating electricity on 18th November 2017.
 The hydro is owned and run by Lochbroom Community Renewables Ltd, a Community Benefit Society, set up by Ullapool Community Trust (UCT) to identify and run renewable energy projects.
 It is staffed entirely by volunteers.

-After 4 months of fundraising, the scheme reached its target funding of £900,000 on the 28th August 2016.
-There were over 450 investors, with the majority putting in between £300 and £2,000 each.
-54% were from the local area and 46% from the wider UK and beyond, including the Netherlands, France, US and Japan.
-Many local investors did so on behalf of children and grandchildren highlighting the long-term community and environmental benefit of a community-owned renewable energy scheme.
-The 100kw hydro will generate income for community projects for the next 20-40 years, as well as giving up to 4% pa return for investors.
+There are over 450 investors in BroomPower.
+54% are from the local area and 46% from the wider UK and beyond, including the Netherlands, France, US and Japan.
+Many local investors did so on behalf of children and grandchildren highlighting the long-term community and environmental benefit of this community-owned renewables energy scheme.

-For regular updates on progress sign up to our blog at BroomPower Blog or like us on Facebook or Twitter @broompower
+For regular updates on progress like us on Facebook or Twitter @broompower